OuhscBbmc/data-science-practices-1/ch-example-dashboard.md

 #### Spaghetti page

-One graph per measure, so ideally a max of three spaghetti plots.
+The [spaghetti plots](https://ouhscbbmc.github.io/data-science-practices-1/dashboard-1.html#spaghetti) should provide the user with a feel of the trends.
+One graph focuses on one measure, so ideally a max of three spaghetti plots.
 Ideally the change over time (for the PDSA's program) is compared to the other programs during the same period.
 If a PSDA has multiple Process Measures, give them separate tabs labeled 'Process Measure 1' & 'Process Measure 2'.

 1. **Unnamed column** qualified with `{.tabset}`.